siglens/siglens-docs/docs/spl-docs/evaluation-functions/comparison-conditional-functions.md

 - `<condition>` arguments are Boolean expressions that evaluates to `true` or `false`.
 - `<value>` argument can be a string or a numeric literal.
 - If all the conditions are `false`, the default value returned is `NULL`.
-- One can use this function with an eval command.
+- One can use this function with an eval and where commands.

 #### Example
 The following command returns the performance by checking the sales_amount with different conditions and returns the performance value corresponding to the first condition evaluated to `true`.